 We are finally seeing the entry of women in board-level positions at leading multinational companies.
 However, the numbers are not stacking up as anticipated – many businesses continue to have a less-than-balanced equation in terms of gender diversity in leadership roles.

-Without doubt, it is still an uphill climb for women achievers who have set their sights at the top.
+Without a doubt, it is still an uphill climb for women achievers who have set their sights at the top.
 After the deconstruction of the women’s liberation mind-set of the late ’70s, there seems to be a lack of both purpose and opportunities.
-Women realized that Mother Nature never meant to be men, and that their essential femininity is in fact their greatest strength.
+Women realized that Mother Nature never meant to be men and that their essential femininity is, in fact, their greatest strength.
 However, they also discovered that it takes more than strength to break into certain time-enabled silos.

 Chart Out A Clear Course Of Action

 Take a dispassionate look at where you are today, and decide on where exactly you hope to land up within a certain time frame.
 Without a clear goal, all your efforts will be futile.
 Don’t set your goals without considering your existing or future family responsibilities.
 The pursuit of your career goals should not entail giving up on other important aspects of life.

 Discuss Your Goals With Your Manager Or A Trusted HR Representative

 Every company has different nuances wired into its employee growth equation, and you may not be privy to these.
 It is wise to discuss the way forward with someone who can advise you on your company’s policies and corporate culture.
 This will clarify your thinking and give you more objectivity.